Dyeing vs Printing in the Textile Industry: Key Differences and Processes

 Printing:

 Printing is another part of the dyeing process.
-According to the design, printing has localized application of dyes or pigments on the fabric.
+According to the design, printing has a localized application of dyes or pigments on the fabric.
 In this process dyes or pigments are applied on fabric with the help of thickener.
-Generally steaming is used in the printed fabric for fixation therefore a strong bond is formed between dyes and fibers.
+Generally, steaming is used in the printed fabric for fixation; therefore a strong bond is formed between dyes and fibers.

 Fabric Printing